 Why I tell you stuff like opening times of a bank and where you will find it?
 Well, in some cities I spent ages to find one and not all have open all day.
 If I would have had some more detailed infos before, it would have spared me some trouble and saved time.

 TIP: If you plan to get yourself some money there out of the opening times, make at least sure that no one sees you.
-I know it's easier said than done, but try to behave as normal as possible :P
+I know it's easier said than done, but try to behave as normal as possible :PRelated to:

 - Family Travel